Believe it or not, bettors, the Thursday Night Football game between the York Giants and Philadelphia Eagles has significant relevance.

 Eagles bettors may want to look at the first-half spread of Philadelphia -2.5.
 The Eagles haven’t led at halftime in the last two weeks, so they are due.
 This is a bit of a misdirection play, because the Eagles rarely come out firing.

 NJ sportsbook apps + player props menu

 The Giants showed against the Washington Football Team that they can be beaten deep, especially late in the game.
-The Giants may try to double team Fulgham, so looking at Greg Ward (+187) 0r John Hightower (+320) as any time TD scorers is a back-up option.
+The Giants may try to double team Fulgham, so looking at Greg Ward (+187) or John Hightower (+320) as anytime TD scorers is a backup option.

 The key is getting value for the props.
 Running back Boston Scott had two excellent games against the Giants last year, probably the best two of his career.
-Some players constantly enjoy success against certain teams, so there is the possibility he may have another strong one Thursday night.
+Some players constantly enjoy success against certain teams, so there is the possibility that he may have another strong game Thursday night.

 As the game gets closer, watch for some odds boosts from NJ sportsbook apps.